Summit-Sailors/dioxus-browser-extension-builder/dx-ext/README.md

 dx-ext watch
 ```

+Note: Use the `--help` or `-h` flag on each command for more information

 ## Command Details

 ### `dx-ext init`

-Creates a default `dx-ext.toml` configuration file in the current directory.
+Sets up a workspace and creates a default `dx-ext.toml` configuration file in the current directory.

 ```bash
 # Create with default values